 Highpointing can be a dangerous and strenuous activity.
 Be sure to prepare yourself for each highpointing trip.
 Whether it be physical conditioning and training for the technical climbs or a tune up and an oil change for your car.
 The club offers some safety tips and selected “S.afety O.n S.ummits” articles from our quarterly, club member only newsletter “Apex to Zenith“.

 For club members, the club recognizes several specific achievements in highpointing such as climbing any 25 highpoints.
 We give special recognition to “48 Finishers” and “50 Completers“.
 We have certain “completer stories” online as examples of what is published in the club member only newsletter.
 Unofficial highpointing records can be found here, although recent records are a club member-only benefit.

-The club sponsors two forums: “Highpoint Discussions” for each state highpoint and “Looking for a Partner“.
+The club sponsors several forums such as “Highpoint Discussions” for each state highpoint and “Looking for a Partner“.
+All our forums can be found under the “Forums” menu above.
 Please look at the “Contact Us” section or the “Subscribe” sidebar for other online forums and social communities .